Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Installation/Docker_Installation.md

       - ADAPTER_IP=${ADAPTER_IP:-192.168.1.100}
       - ADAPTER_PORT=${ADAPTER_PORT:-8080}
     volumes:
-      - ./profiles:/app/profiles
+      - ./profiles:/root/Prohelion/Profinity/Profiles
-      - ./config:/app/config
+      - ./config:/root/Prohelion/Profinity/Config
 ```

 For more information about Docker Compose environment variables, see the [official Docker documentation](https://docs.docker.com/compose/environment-variables/).

 !!! info "Docker Volumes"
     The `volumes` section mounts local directories into the container, allowing Profinity to persist configuration and profile data.
+Profinity stores data in `/root/Prohelion/Profinity/` by default (when running as root user).
 For more information about Docker volumes, see the [official Docker documentation](https://docs.docker.com/storage/volumes/).

+!!! tip "Validating Profile Paths"
+    To verify where Profinity is storing profiles and config files, you can exec into the running container:
+    ```bash
+    docker compose exec profinity bash
+    ls -la /root/Prohelion/Profinity/
+    ```
+    This will show the actual directory structure used by Profinity inside the container.

 #### Environment File (.env)